 Security Incident Response

 This is the area where all security risks are tracked, which is sourced from various tools.
 Alerts are fed to the SIEM platform through event sensors, state sensors, and so on.
 There are other tools that also feed information to the SIEM platform depending on how you configure your infrastructure.
 ServiceNow has a lot of integrations for automation of threat intelligence, vulnerability and patching information to avoid manual interventions.
 Without ServiceNow, it can be a nightmare for analysts to manually correlate and see the whole picture of applications and services impacted.
 ServiceNow lists out the information automatically, thereby reducing human efforts and time.

 ServiceNow Security Operations is a scoped application model meaning that you can engage other teams by providing secured access only to the information you wish to share with them.
 One can instantly engage with the appropriate team for the relevant actions.

 Matured ServiceNow workflow processes can be automated and drive a diverse workflow based on the classification of assets and applications.
 The automation capabilities can be leveraged to correlate other data stores and other log stores.
 With automated workflows, several tasks are already completed by the time an incident is created and the team starts working on it.

-Threat Intelligence is a vital part of security operations.
+Cyber Threat Intelligence is a vital part of security operations.
 ServiceNow acts as an ingestion point for any threat intelligence.
-This includes taxi feeds, commercial feeds from secure works and open source feeds coming into your inbound network (refer the below figure).
+This includes taxi feeds, commercial feeds from secure works and open source feeds coming into your inbound network.
 Recurrently the security team verifies the URLs to check for any malicious activity using some tools manually.